3.3 T-GDi GT S

 excuse for breaking the law!

-Stinger's cabin comes pre-packed with desirable kit such as wireless smartphone
+Stinger's cabin comes pre-packed with a wealth of desirable kit such as wireless

-charging, an 8-inch touchscreen with SatNav, two-zone automatic climate control,
+smartphone charging, an 8-inch touchscreen with SatNav, two-zone automatic climate

-a power boot that can be opened and closed using either the dash button or the
+control, a power boot that can be opened and closed using either the dash button

-key, suede-feel headlining, reversing camera system (parking sensors supported
+or the key, suede-feel headlining, reversing camera system (parking sensors

-by a 360-degree surround view camera), selectable driving modes, heated powerfolding
+supported by a 360-degree surround view camera), selectable driving modes, heated

-door mirrors, auto-dimming rearview mirror, keyless locking and Start, and a
+powerfolding door mirrors, auto-dimming rearview mirror, keyless locking and

 a car as quick as the